totte/posterior/README.rst

 The documentation is not available online, however, you can retrieve the source and generate the documentation using sphinx::

-    git clone git://github.com/sebnow/parched.git
+    git clone git://github.com/totte/pluck.git
-    cd parched/docs
+    cd pluck/docs
     make html

-The code itself is also documented, so you can simply look at parched.py.
+The code itself is also documented, so you can simply look at pluck.py.

 License
 =======

-Parched is MIT licensed.
-Do whatever you want.
+Pluck is MIT licensed.